Conformal Prediction in Hierarchical Classification with Constrained Representation Complexity: Proposed methods

-It should be obvious for the reader that sets of representation complexity one quickly become very big, since they correspond to internal nodes of the hierarchy that exhibit a predefined coverage level.
+It should be obvious that sets of representation complexity one quickly become very big, since they correspond to internal nodes of the hierarchy that exhibit a predefined coverage level.
 Therefore, we present a second approach, called conformal set-valued prediction with representation complexity (CRSVP-$r$), that relaxes the representation complexity constraint to $\RT(\sety) \leq r$ with $r$ a user-defined parameter.
-Let

-be the set of classes that are more likely than the label $y$ for $\bx$.
-As a crucial concept for the second approach, we first define the following optimization problem:
+Let $S_{k} \equiv \{y^{(1)},\ldots,y^{(k)}\}$ denote the top-$k$ classes for $\bx$ when sorting the classes according to $\hatP(y\,|\,\bx)$, similar as in (\ref{eq:aps}).
+We define the following sequence of optimization problems for any $k \in \{1,...,K\}$:

-We will refer to this optimization problem as \emph{finding the set of common ancestors}.
-It can be thought of as a generalization of the well-known lowest common ancestor problem~\citep{aho73finding,harel84fast,bender00lca,dash13scalable}, i.e. instead of considering a single common ancestor of a set of leaves in a tree, we are looking for a set of $r$ non-overlapping ancestors whose descendants form a set of representation complexity $r$.
-The second term in the objective function is usually not considered in the lowest common ancestor problem, but it is needed here to make sure that the solution of (\ref{eq:mincovset}) is unique.
-Since probabilities are bounded between zero and one, the second term only plays a role for sets that have the same cardinality.
-As an example, consider the hierarchy depicted in Figure~\ref{fig:hierarchy:ex} above.
-For $y=2$ we find $\hat{\omega}(y;\bx)=\{1,2,5\}$.
-The lowest common ancestor of this set is $A_{1}(y;\bx)=\{1,2,3,4,5,6,7,8\}$.
-The lowest set of common ancestors with representation complexity two is $A_{2}(y;\bx)=\{1,2,5\}$.
+with $A_{r}(S_{1};\bx)=y^{(1)}$.
+Remark that these optimization problems have to be solved in the correct order, because of the nestedness condition.
+For fixed $k$ we refer to this optimization problem as \emph{finding the set of common ancestors}.
+It can be thought of as a variant of the well-known lowest common ancestor problem~\citep{aho73finding,harel84fast,bender00lca,dash13scalable}, i.e.\ instead of considering a single common ancestor of a set of leaves in a tree, we are looking for a set of $r$ non-overlapping ancestors whose descendants form a set of representation complexity $r$.
+Moreover, we introduce the nested set condition, and the second term in the objective function is also not considered in the lowest common ancestor problem.
+Those two changes are needed to make sure that (1) the solutions for increasing $k$ are nested, and (2) the solution for fixed $k$ is unique.
+Since probabilities are bounded between zero and one, the second term only plays a role for sets that have the same cardinality (i.e.\ the two terms are lexicographically ordered).
+As an example, consider the hierarchy depicted in Figure~\ref{fig:hierarchy:ex}.
+For $S_{3}=\{1,2,5\}$, the lowest common ancestor is given by $A_{1}(S_{3};\bx)=\{1,2,3,4,5,6,7,8\}$.
+The lowest set of common ancestors with representation complexity two is $A_{2}(S_{3};\bx)=\{1,2,5\}$, illustrating that set size can be drastically reduced by increasing the representation complexity.